ccharest93/Dinov2_public/README.md

 # LitDinov2_public
-Reimplementation of Dinov2 for evaluation purposes, does not require the XTRANSFORMER
+Reimplementation of Dinov2 for evaluation purposes, does not require the XTRANSFORMER library